JoshuaFahlgren/SlopStoppers_FALL2024_SQA/REPO.md

 The output of this bandit check is in our repo.
 The bandit check is executed when we attempt to commit a new change to part of the folder.

+Bandit is useful when paired with a githook because it automatically checks commits for security vulernabilities.

+### Continuous integration with Codacy Analysis CLI

+Codacy is an automated code review tool that helps coders avoid security issues, duplicationm, and general technical debt.

+We enabled codacy with github actions.
+Codacy was implemented in the .github/workflows/codacy.yml file.